wp-plugins/adaptive-images/readme.txt

  - Check that requested files are strictly images
  - Check that requested files are strictly inside the watched directories.
  - Put configuration in a separate file, which will be included.
+ - Configuration should not be hardcoded but it should also not require WordPress to load and it should not be overriden in each plugin update.
  - Clean image cache methods.
  - Clean image cache on demand.
+ - What about if a user actually wants (!) to see the full versions of images even when in a mobile network?